Interstate Bridge

-Since 2005, proposals for replacing the bridge have been produced and debated.
-The bridge is considered responsible for traffic congestion of road vehicles and river traffic.
+Since 2005, several proposals for replacing the bridge have been produced and debated.
+The bridge is considered responsible for traffic congestion of both road and river vehicles.
 Plans for a replacement bridge, known as the Columbia River Crossing (CRC) project, estimated to cost at least $3.4 billion, had come together by 2012 after many delays, but were very controversial, with both strong support and strong opposition.
 In late June 2013, the CRC project was canceled, after the Washington state legislature declined to authorize funding for the project.
 The Interstate Bridge Replacement Program, a joint effort between ODOT, WSDOT, Federal Highway Administration, Federal Transit Administration, Metro, Southwest Washington Regional Transportation Council, the cities of Portland and Vancouver, the Port of Portland, and the Port of Vancouver USA, was relaunched in 2017.

 First bridge

 Before a permanent crossing existed between Portland and Vancouver, there was an overcrowded ferry system operated by Pacific Railway, Light & Power Co.